jqchiu/wayfarer/README.md

 # Project Wayfarer
 - https://wayfarer-abjj.herokuapp.com/

-## 4 Person Team Collaboration a MERN App
+## 4 Person Team Collaboration building a MERN App

 Myself and 3 other team members have been commissioned to build a travel community, code-named Project Wayfarer, for users to share tips (AKA posts) about their favorite locations around the world.